juju/docs/src/en/developer-upgrade-charm.md

 that are currently in an [error](./authors-hook-errors.html) state, at the cost of skipping the `upgrade-charm` hook for those units.

-This is useful for charm authors who want to push a new version of a failed hook (they can `upgrade-charm --force` and then `resolved --retry` to run it immediately without otherwise disturbing the system); but it's potentially dangerous if abused.
+This is useful for charm authors who want to push a new version of a failed hook (they can `upgrade-charm --force` and then `resolved` to run it immediately without otherwise disturbing the system); but it's potentially dangerous if abused.
 We recommend that use of the feature be restricted to charm authors while developing their own charms, and that it's not sensible to devote